Hold the Dark: Plot

-Core finds Medora at the hot springs and warns her her husband is coming.
-Before they can flee, Vernon shoots Core in the chest with an arrow.
-Vernon strangles Medora until she pushes the mask off his face and he releases her.
-Vernon and Medora leave, dig up Bailey's grave, and pull the coffin behind them as they trek through the snow.
-Core is rescued and wakes up in the hospital with his daughter Amy at his bedside.
+After Core awakens, Vernon removes the arrow and leaves with Medora.
+Core crawls outside the cave, encountering a pack of wolves, and is rescued by a father and son.
+Vernon and Medora dig up Bailey's grave, and pull the coffin behind them as they trek through the snow.
+Core wakes up in the hospital with his daughter Amy at his bedside.

 Production

 In September 2015, it was announced Jeremy Saulnier would direct the film, based upon a screenplay by Macon Blair; while Eva Maria Daniels, Russell Ackerman and John Schoenfelder would produce the film under their VisionChaos Productions banner and Addictive Pictures banners respectively, A24 would distribute the film.
 In January 2017, Netflix acquired distribution rights to the film, with Anish Savjani and Neil Kopp joining as producers.
 In February 2017, Alexander Skarsgård, Riley Keough, James Bloor, James Badge Dale and Jeffrey Wright joined the cast of the film.